Document Type : Original Article

 Abstract

-Introduction: Most patients with oral squamous cell carcinoma (OSCC) have advanced disease at the time of diagnosis.
+Introduction: Most patients with oral squamous cell carcinoma (OSCC) are diagnosed at an advanced stage.
 The present study aimed to compare the frequency of Langerhans cells in OSCC with and without cervical lymph node involvement.

-Materials and Methods: In this descriptive-analytical, cross-sectional study that has down in Isfahan Dental Schoon in 1404, 20 OSCC samples with cervical lymph node involvement (group 1) and 20 OSCC samples without cervical lymph node involvement (group 2) were examined, registered in the archives of the Oral Pathology Department of Isfahan Dental School and Ayatollah Kashani Hospital.
-To determine the number of Langerhans cells, the samples were subjected to immunohistochemical staining with the CD1a.
+Materials and Methods: In this descriptive-analytical, cross-sectional study conducted at the School of Dentistry in 2024-2025, 20 OSCC samples with cervical lymph node involvement (group 1) and 20 OSCC samples without cervical lymph node involvement (group 2) were selected from the archives of the Oral Pathology Department of Isfahan Dental School and Ayatollah Kashani Hospital.
+To determine the number of Langerhans cells, the samples underwent immunohistochemical staining for the CD1a marker, and the number of Langerhans cells within the tumor was counted.
 The obtained data were statistically analyzed using independent t-tests, chi-square, Mann-Whitney and Fisher's exact tests.
 P < 0.05 was considered significant.

 Conclusion: A significant decrease in the number of Langerhans cells is associated with cervical lymph node involvement.
 Therefore, examining these cells can be helpful in determining prognosis and determining more appropriate treatment methods.